Mallorca

 Mistake 2: Cancelling German Insurance Too Early Don't cancel your German insurance until the Spanish policy is active and you have your Spanish number plate.
 Otherwise you will briefly be driving without cover.

-Mistake 3: Forgetting the Empadronamiento For the DGT application you need a current Empadronamiento (not older than 3 months).
-Register with your municipality in good time.
+Mistake 3: Underestimating the Proof of Address For the DGT application you need proof of address, usually the Empadronamiento (not older than 3 months).
+Your residency document with a current address is often enough, though practice varies.
+You need the Empadronamiento anyway for the municipal vehicle tax (IVTM), so register with your municipality in good time.

 Mistake 4: Underestimating the Deadlines The 30-day deadline after registering your residencia sounds short - and it is.
 Start the process immediately after your registration.
 Apply to the DGT for an extension if you realise you are running short of time.